SakibRJ/RBC-Churn-Pattern-Dynamics_Understanding-Customer-Attrition/README.md

 - Step 1 : Load data into Power BI Desktop from multiple sources, dataset is in a .csv and .xlsx format files.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4 : It was observed that in none of the columns errors & empty values were present since i managed to clean the dataset in the Excel prior to importing.
+- Step 4 : It was observed that in none of the columns errors & empty values were present since I managed to clean the dataset in the Excel prior to importing.
 - Step 5 : In the report view, a simple tri-coloured custom theme was selected.
 - Step 6 : A master calender table was constructed for errorless and smooth operations of DAX functions/Measures
 - step 7 : Later, started with Power Pivot and Modelling establishing the connections by managing the relationships (More on this in the .pbix file 'model view' tab)
 - step 8: Multiple DAX expression were written under a newly established table 'My_Measures' for easy access and to extract meaningful insights including Total customers, Active members, Inactive members, Credit card holders, Non-Credit card holders, retained customers, exit customers, churn % etc...
 - Step 8 : Key Visual filters (Slicers) were added for important filter fields namly "Year", "Financial quarter", "Location".
-This basically helps the user to play along with the data as per the reruirement within the Homepage/Dashboard.
+This basically helps the user to play along with the data as per the requirements within the Homepage/Dashboard.

 Snap of the Homepage/Dashboard (Power BI DESKTOP) is pasted below for reference: